 Separation of powers

 The judiciary system in Bahrain is neither independent nor free, although the constitution stipulates otherwise.
-All judges, including the members of the Constitutional Court, are directly appointed by the king, who also chairs the High Judicial Council.
-Therefore, the king holds authority over administrative matters of the judiciary.
-Once a judge is appointed, accountability is largely limited because the law does not allow for the impeachment of judges.
+All judges, including members of the Constitutional Court, are directly appointed by the king, who also chairs the High Judicial Council.
+As a result, the king holds authority over administrative matters of the judiciary.
+Once a judge is appointed, accountability is largely limited, as the law does not provide for the impeachment of judges.

 Independent judiciary

-Consistent and transparent procedures to efficiently prosecute office abuses are absent in Bahrain, especially regarding torture, ill-treatment, and other violations by security forces.
-Oversight mechanisms, as recommended by the Bahrain Independent Commission of Inquiry (BICI), were established in 2011, including the Interior Ministry’s Ombudsman Office and the Special Investigations Unit.
+Transparent procedures to efficiently prosecute abuses of office are lacking in Bahrain, particularly in cases involving torture, ill-treatment and other violations by security forces.
+Oversight mechanisms recommended by the Bahrain Independent Commission of Inquiry (BICI) were established in 2011, including the Interior Ministry’s Ombudsman Office, the Special Investigations Unit, and the Prisoners and Detainees Rights Committee.
 However, security officials are not held accountable for crimes or misconduct.
-Apart from a few first-instance convictions of low-ranking police officials, who were later acquitted or given light sentences on appeal, those mechanisms failed to effectively investigate and prosecute office abuses by Bahrain’s security forces.
+With the exception of a few first-instance convictions of low-ranking police officials – who were later acquitted or received light sentences on appeal – these mechanisms failed to effectively investigate or prosecute abuses by security forces.
+Additionally, the Special Investigations Unit’s 2024 annual report recorded an 87% drop in received complaints – a figure that demonstrates decreased citizen trust in the unit’s performance.

 Prosecution of office abuse

-Bahrain’s constitution provides for equality of citizens “before the law in public rights and duties,” prohibits discrimination based on sex, origin, language, religion, or creed, and explicitly forbids “physical or mental torture” and “undignified treatment.”
+Bahrain’s constitution provides for equality of citizens, prohibits discrimination based on sex, origin, language, religion or creed, and forbids “physical or mental torture” and “undignified treatment.”
 However, authorities systematically violate those stipulations.
-Torture and mistreatment during investigations or in detention are widespread, while officials regularly refuse defendants or detainees access to lawyers or medical care.
-Despite the authorities’ expanded use of the alternative penal code and the open prison program, the situation in detention facilities remained tense.
-Prisoners staged several hunger strikes in the review period, calling for adequate health care, their retrial, or the right to exercise their religion.
-Authorities also continue to summon, arrest, and prosecute children.
-Human Rights Watch documented cases of abuse and torture of minors in police custody in 2021, accusing Bahrain’s judiciary of enabling abuses.
+Torture and mistreatment in detention are widespread, while officials regularly refuse defendants or detainees access to lawyers.
+Despite the authorities’ expanded use of the alternative penal code, the situation in detention facilities remained tense.
+About 800 prisoners staged an unprecedented mass hunger strike in 2023, calling for improved detention conditions.
+Authorities imposed punitive measures against those striking, while they also continued to arrest and prosecute children.
+In 2021, Human Rights Watch documented cases of abuse and torture of minors in police custody, accusing Bahrain’s judiciary of enabling abuses.
+Dozens of children are imprisoned as of 2024, according to human rights groups.

-Additionally, non-Muslims enjoy a relatively high degree of freedom in practicing their religion, and the government permits freedom of worship.
-Both non-Muslim and Muslim organizations are required to register with the government.
-Currently, there are 19 registered non-Muslim groups in Bahrain, which encompass Christian churches, as well as Hindu and Sikh communities.
-In 2019, a Jewish prayer service took place in a synagogue in Manama for the first time in more than 70 years.
-Furthermore, in 2021, Bahrain’s largest Catholic church in the Gulf region was inaugurated, marking an important development.
+Meanwhile, non-Muslims enjoy a relatively high degree of freedom in practicing their religion and the government permits freedom of worship.
+Both non-Muslim and Muslim groups are required to register with the government.
+There are 19 registered non-Muslim organizations in Bahrain, including Christian churches, Hindu and Sikh groups.

 Civil rights